 The Italianate Style 1840-1870The Italianate Style 1840-1870

-Italianate row houses can be other materials, such as brick, but often, original windows are two-over-two or one-over-one, and cornices tend to be heavy with decorative moldings.
-Narrow staircases, arched openings, some with pocket doors, wainscoting, and ceiling moldings are prevalent in the interior.
+Italianate row houses can be other materials, such as brick.
+Still, original windows are often two-over-two or one-over-one, and cornices tend to be heavy with decorative moldings.
+Narrow staircases, arched openings, pocket doors, wainscoting, and ceiling moldings are prevalent in the interior.

 The Second Empire Style 1860-1875The Second Empire Style 1860-1875